mietek/halcyon-website/pages/docs/bashmenot-reference/index.md

 ### s3_delete
 > dst_bucket dst_object

-Delete the specified resource from S3 with HTTP `DELETE`; on failure, return `1`.
+Delete the specified resource from S3 with HTTP `DELETE`.

-To delete an S3 bucket, specify an empty source object.
+The destination object may be empty.

+Returns `1` on failure.

 ```
 $ s3_delete foo.halcyon.sh foo/bar